-The officers of the Club shall be President, Vice-President, Treasurer and Secretary of the Club, each of whom shall be elected by the Board from members of the Board with the exception of the Secretary of the Club who may or may not be a member of the Board.
+The officers of the Club shall be the President, the Vice-President, the Treasurer and the Secretary of the Club, each of whom shall be elected by the Board from members of the Board, with the exception of the Secretary of the Club who may or may not be a member of the Board but who shall not be the President.
 All officers shall hold office for one year or until a successor has been elected and qualified.

 Section 2: President

-The President of the Club shall preside over all meetings of the stockholders and the Board.
-The President shall be the chief executive officer of the Club.
-The President shall make a report in writing to the stockholders at their Annual Meeting.
-The President shall be an ex-officio member of all committees of the Club.
+The President of the Club shall be elected by the Board and shall serve as the chief executive officer of the Club.
+The President shall preside over all meetings of the stockholders and the Board.
+The President shall make a report in writing to the stockholders at the Annual Meeting.
+The President shall be a voting member of the Executive Committee and an ex-officio member of each of the standing committees of the Club.

+The President as the chief executive officer of the Club shall be responsible for all personnel decisions, subject to the Board’s authority to supervise the Club’s affairs and to establish the Club’s general policies.
+Decisions regarding the hiring and termination of either of the Club’s two key staff positions – those being (i) the golf course super-intendent and (ii) the front desk (pro shop) manager – shall be made with the prior concurrence of the Executive Committee.

 Section 3: Vice-President

 The Vice-President shall have all of the powers and perform all of the duties of the President during the latter’s absence or inability to act.